trizen/raku-rosettacode/programming_tasks/R/Reverse_the_gender_of_a_string.md

 # [Reverse the gender of a string][1]

 Mechanically, this task is trivial.
-Perl 6 provides several flexible and powerful methods to wrangle text.
+Raku provides several flexible and powerful methods to wrangle text.
 Linguistically, this task is impossible (and laughable).
 Mappings are non-regular and in many cases, non-deterministic without semantic analysis of the content and context, which is **WAY** beyond what anyone is going to invest in a Rosettacode task.
 Whatever.